mis à jour

 SPRING/SUMMER

-We will have a monthly (themed!) summer gathering on the property where friends will swim, barbeque, play lawn games, etc. Santa Fe is tourist town, so there will also be outdoor movies weekly, the farmer's market, and music almost every night in the plaza.
+We often have (themed!) summer gatherings on the property where friends swim, barbecue, play lawn games, etc. Santa Fe is tourist town, so there will also be outdoor movies weekly, the farmer's market, and music almost every night in the plaza.
 Outdoor Opera has standing tickets for 15$.
-We will go to some of these with thoughtfulness (and encourage you to as well).
 Spend your off-time reading under a tree, painting, or drawing.
+There is a roller rink in Santa Fe.
 We have many spaces around the property for reading, studying, and art.
 Lots of hiking, camping, climbing, boating and hot springs near-by.

 FALL/WINTER